 The FormLink Bracket must be attached to the base of a rebar cage.
 Receiver sleeve must face the direction of tension in the system.
 To attach the FormLink Bracket to the base of the rebar cage, place the front and back bracket at the top of the concrete base.
 Slide the threaded bars through the holes on the front bracket into the slots of the back bracket.
-The front and back panels of the FormLink Bracket must capture a minimum of six (6) #7 or larger rebar, two (2) with the front panel and two (2) with the back panel, with the threaded bars.
-Hand-tighten all four (4) wing nuts, then add an additional 1/2 in (12.7 mm) turn to secure mm) turn to secure.
+The front and back panels of the FormLink Bracket must capture a minimum of twelve (12) #9 or larger rebar, two (2) with the front panel and two (2) with the back panel, with the two (4) with the back panel, with the two (4) wind parts.
+Hand-tighten all four (4) wing nuts, then add an additional 1/2 in (12.7 mm) turn to secure.